ulrikstrid/ligo/gitlab-pages/docs/language-basics/functions.md

     block { skip } with a + b
 ```

-Function body consists of two parts:
+The function body consists of two parts:

 - `block {<code>}` - logic of the function
-- `with <value>` - can be viewed as a return value of the function
+- `with <value>` - the return value of the function

 > 💡 `skip` can be used as a placeholder for empty function blocks, when all the neccessary logic fits into `with` at the end.
-It is also possible to omit the `block { skip } with`
+It is also possible to omit `block { skip } with`
 in the above example, leaving only `a + b`.